64kramsystem/personal_notes/topics/git.md

 git commit --allow-empty -m "Initial (empty) commit" git rebase -i --root

 # Programmatically run an interactive rebase.
-Example: edit all the commits of a branch:
+#
 # WATCH OUT!
-The command runs on a file, so `-i` (in-place editing) is mandatory!
+The rebase works on its temporary file, not on an stdout input!
+Since the filename is passed
+# as last parameter of $GIT_SEQUENCE_EDITOR, a trick is to build the commands file, and use `cp`:
 #
-GIT_SEQUENCE_EDITOR="sed -i -re 's/^pick /e /'" git rebase -i "$(git merge-base HEAD master)"
+GIT_SEQUENCE_EDITOR="cp $COMMANDS_FILE" git rebase -i $BASE_COMMIT~
 ```

 It's possible to preserve merges using `--rebase-merges`, although it's not entirely clear how to do funky manipulations of history.